History of the Internet: IPv6

-The last available IPv4 address was assigned in January 2011.
+In the final stage of IPv4 address exhaustion, the last IPv4 address block was assigned in January 2011 at the level of the regional Internet registries.
 IPv4 uses 32-bit addresses which limits the address space to 232 addresses, i.e. 4294967296 addresses.
-IPv4 is being replaced by its successor, called "IPv6", which uses 128 bit addresses, providing 2128 addresses, i.e. 340282366920938463463374607431768211456, a vastly increased address space.
-The shift to IPv6 is expected to take many years, decades, or perhaps longer, to complete, since there were four billion machines with IPv4 when the shift began.
+IPv4 is in the process of replacement by IPv6, its successor, which uses 128-bit addresses, providing 2128 addresses, i.e. 340282366920938463463374607431768211456, a vastly increased address space.
+The shift to IPv6 is expected to take a long time to complete.

 2004–present: Web 2.0, global ubiquity, social media

-The rapid technical advances that would propel the Internet into its place as a social system which have completely transformed the way humans interact with each other, took place during a relatively short period of no more than five years, from around 2005 to 2010, coinciding with the point in time in which IoT devices surpassed the number of humans alive at some point in the late 2000s.
+The rapid technical advances that would propel the Internet into its place as a social system, which has completely transformed the way humans interact with each other, took place during a relatively short period from around 2005 to 2010, coinciding with the point in time in which IoT devices surpassed the number of humans alive at some point in the late 2000s.
 They included: